josbouten/Sculpt-O-Sound/README.md

 Bypass button
 =============
 The bypass toggle button when pressed will turn red, this will put the vocoder in bypass mode.
-This will send the modulator and carrier input signals to the left and right outputs respectively.
+This will send the carrier and modulator input signals to the left and right output respectively.
 If you use the Vocode-O-Matic-example.vcv settings file make sure you hear the string sample and the drum loop in bypass mode.
 If not, reload the samples in the simpler modules.

 Sources